 The System has a noncontributory, defined benefit pension plan (the Plan).
 It is a single-employer, self-administered, trusteed plan for which a separate stand-alone financial report is issued.
-The Plan is administered by an Administrative Committee appointed by the Board of Trustees of the System, which is responsible for administering the Plan under the terms that are established.
-The Board of Trustees approves amendments to the Plan.
+The Plan is administered by an Administrative Committee appointed by the Board, which is responsible for administering the Plan under the terms that are established.
+The Board approves amendments to the Plan.
 State Street Bank & Trust Co. serves as the trustee and custodian for the Plan.
 As a unit of local government, the Plan is not covered by ERISA.
 The Plan is funded through actuarially determined contributions by the System.
 The entry age normal method is used to determine both the funding and the pension benefit obligation.

-Each participant shall have a monthly benefit payable for life equal to the greater of (a) the number of years of service multiplied by 1.5 percent of average monthly compensation (average base compensation received in five highest consecutive calendar years out of the 10 complete calendar years prior to retirement) or (b) the accrued monthly retirement benefit determined as of January 1, 1989, plus the number of years of future service earned after January 1, 1989, multiplied by 1.5 percent of average monthly compensation, subject to a minimum equal to the benefit earned under the Plan prior to the adoption of the 6th Amendment as of September 30, 1991 (applies to non-highly compensated employees only).
+Each participant shall have a monthly benefit payable for life equal to the greater of (a) the number of years of service multiplied by 1.5% of average monthly compensation (average base compensation received in five highest consecutive calendar years out of the 10 complete calendar years prior to retirement) or (b) the accrued monthly retirement benefit determined as of January 1, 1989, plus the number of years of future service earned after January 1, 1989, multiplied by 1.5% of average monthly compensation, subject to a minimum equal to the benefit earned under the Plan prior to the adoption of the 6th Amendment as of September 30, 1991 (applies to non-highly compensated employees only).

 Monthly benefit payments are subject to a minimum based on the number of years of service multiplied by \$6 and a maximum provision permitted to be paid under Section 415 of the Internal Revenue Code.
 Participants may also elect to receive their benefits in other optional forms approved by the Administrative Committee.

-As of December 31, 2021 (measurement date), the following employees were covered by the benefit terms:
+As of December 31, 2022 (measurement date), the following employees were covered by the benefit terms:

-Inactive employee or beneficiaries currently receiving benefits 3,290 Inactive employees entitled to but not yet receiving benefits 1,333 Active employees 2,014 6,637
+Inactive employee or beneficiaries currently receiving benefits 3,395 Inactive employees entitled to but not yet receiving benefits 1,315 Active employees 1,860 6,570

-The Harris Health System Board of Trustees establishes the contribution requirements of the System based on an actuarially determined rate recommended by an independent actuary.
+The Board establishes the contribution requirements of the System based on an actuarially determined rate recommended by an independent actuary.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-For the seven-month period ended September 30, 2022, the System contributed \$35 million or 38.3 percent of covered payroll.
+For the year ended September 30, 2023, the System contributed \$60 million or 39.9% of covered payroll.